catalyst-cloud/catalystcloud-docs/source/network/faq.rst

 A key pair consists of two files: one contains the private key and the other contains the public key.
 The private key will remain on your local machine and should be kept private and secure.
+The public key is uploaded to the cloud and is linked to your specific user account.
+This means that you can use the same key pair across multiple projects.
+However the keys are separated by region, so you need to take this into account when choosing which region you want to create your instance in.

-The public key is uploaded to your project and will be injected into the authorised keys (``~/.ssh/authorized_keys``) for the default user of the cloud image you are using (see :ref:`ssh-user`) when your instance is created.
+Once you create an instance, your key pair will be injected into the authorised keys (``~/.ssh/authorized_keys``) folder for the default user of the cloud image you are using (see :ref:`ssh-user`) when your instance is created.

 Default key pair
 ================